 Water is the most essential resource plants need to survive, but gauging how much water your vegetable plants need can be difficult as there's really no specific number that fits all gardens in all areas.
 Weather conditions, natural climate, micro-climates, and the category and variety of plants all affect water needs.
 A few tips can help give you a basic framework for developing an individual water schedule for your garden.

-The benchmark for most gardens is 1/2" of water twice per week for those with sandy soil and 1" of water for those with clay soils once per week.
+The benchmark for most gardens is 1/2 an inch of water twice per week for those with sandy soil and 1 inch of water for those with clay soils once per week.
 Those with sandy soil may need to increase watering depending on how much sand is present, as water may move too quickly through the soil, leaching nutrients with it.

 The temptation is always there to go out and water every day, but that typically results in shallow watering.
 It's much better to focus on deep, infrequent watering for optimum plant health.

 Gardeners aren't perfect, and even the most experienced gardeners can have trouble gauging water needs.
 Luckily, keeping your watering schedule consistent can help offset these effects, as the plant is able to adapt to the level of moisture in the soil.
 Even then, watering schedules need to be slightly altered to account for sudden weeks of drought conditions or heavy rains.
 Climate is also important to keep in mind, as wetter climates like Seattle, WA will need to adjust for natural rainfall, while dryer climates like Phoenix, AZ may need to increase watering during hot summer months.

 If you grow in pots, you will most likely need to water your vegetable plants daily as there's not as much soil mass to hold onto water over longer periods of time.
-The greater surface area exposed to the sun on the sides of the pot also cause water to evaporate faster from the soil.
+The greater surface area exposed to the sun on the sides of the pot also causes water to evaporate faster from the soil.